michelegz/astro-web-indexer/README.md

 3. 💾 Commit your changes: `git commit -am 'Add: my feature'`
 4. ⤴️ Push to your forked repository: `git push origin feature/my-feature`
 5. 🔍 Submit a pull request to the `dev` branch of the main repository.

+### Database Migrations
+This project uses **Phinx** to manage database schema changes.
+Migrations are applied automatically when the application starts, ensuring the database is always up-to-date.
+Developers wishing to contribute schema changes should familiarize themselves with the Phinx workflow.

 ### Versioning